 Why a Pumpkin Chocolate Chip Muffin Recipe?

 These pumpkin chocolate chip muffins freeze well and make a great take-along breakfast or after-school snack.
-(Note: give our Raspberry Lemon Almond Muffins or our Apple Sour Cream Coffee Cake recipe a try if you just can't get your crew to like pumpkin muffins).
+(Note: try our Raspberry Lemon Almond Muffins or our Apple Sour Cream Coffee Cake recipe if you just can't get your crew to like pumpkin muffins).

-Try topping them with a little low-fat cream cheese instead of butter.
-Which makes me think of cream cheese frosting, so good.
-And then pretend these healthy snacks are a decadent dessert.
+Try topping them with a bit of low-fat cream cheese instead of butter, which makes me think of cream cheese frosting, so good.
+Then, pretend these healthy snacks are a decadent dessert.
 These muffins are delicious, nutritious, delicious, and economical.

 Try Eggless Pumpkin Chocolate Chip Muffins Instead (Oops)